jtjacques/mturk-manage/README.md

 	* Bonus payments can only be sent to workers who have carried out tasks in the last six months and in relation to a specific assignment.
 	* Bonus payments require a bonus value, in US dollars, and a message explaining the reason for the payment.
 		* Note that bonus payments are subject to an [Amazon fee](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_SendBonusOperation.html), similar to the fee charged on the assignment itself.
 	* A payment reference is available which must be unique for each payment in a 24 hour period.
 This defaults to the last six characters of the `WorkerId` and the last six characters of the `AssignmentId`, separated by a hyphen (`-`).
-In the event that a bonus payment fails, it can be resent with the same refernce without the risk of making the payment twice.
+In the event that a bonus payment fails, it can be resent with the same reference without the risk of making the payment twice.
 Should you wish to send a second bonus to the same worker, for the same assignment, in a 24 hour period the reference should be changed.
 * *Message*: Send a message to an individual worker.
 	* Messages can be sent to multiple workers at the same time, the `WorkerID` should be space or comma (`,`) separated, subject to a limit of 100 workers (See *Limitations* for more details).
 	* Messages require a subject (of up to 200 characters) and message content (up to 4,096 characters).